chrisxfire/chrisxfire.github.io/content/notes/_net/programming-models/asynchronous-programming/cancellation.md

 `CancellationTokenSource` is disposable.

-# Listening for and Processing Cancellation
+# listening for and processing cancellation
 `CancellationToken` has its `IsCancellationRequested` property set to `true` once `Cancel` is called on the CTS.
 Poll this value at interval to check for a cancellation request.

 This property can only be set once, so the CT cannot be reused after being canceled.